abstractmath.org

 DOING MATH: Zooming and chunking

 Here is an example of how someone with some practice at dealing with abstract math will analyze a problem.
-This example requires only first year calculus and of course the analysis of more abstract or advanced problems would differ in the background required.
+This example requires only first year calculus.

 Suppose your research has come up with the function